Last Updated on February 20, 2024

 Unlike the H-1B visa, the initial application for the E-3 visa bypasses the USCIS petition process.
 Individuals may apply for E-3 visas directly at a U.S. consulate abroad.

 Finally, E-3 visas are issued in two-year increments and can be renewed indefinitely.
 The principal E visa holder may also bring dependents from their country of origin to the U.S. for business and employment purposes.

 The L visa can be an effective alternative to the H-1B for U.S.-based companies with offices abroad.
 It is an intracompany transfer visa that allows U.S. companies to transfer certain personnel from foreign subsidiaries, parents or other affiliated companies to work locations in the U.S.

 There are two separate visas in this category.
 The L-1A classification is for managers and executives, and the L-1B classification is for personnel with specialized knowledge of some aspect of the employer’s business.
-The L-1A classification can also be used to send managers or executives to the U.S. for the purposes of establishing a new office in the U.S.
+The L-1A classification can also be used to send managers or executives to the U.S. to establish a new office in the U.S.

-While the H-1B remains a common option for employers to sponsor foreign national employees, certain individuals may have visa alternatives available.
+While the H-1B remains a common option for employers to sponsor foreign national employees, specific individuals may have visa alternatives available.
 Employers can explore these options to assess if their employees or candidates may qualify for an alternative visa.

-Envoy is pleased to provide you this information, which was prepared in collaboration with Frank J. Fogelbach, who is a Supervising Attorney at Corporate Immigration Partners (CIP), one of the two independent U.S. law firms Envoy exclusively works with on the Envoy Platform (the "U.S. Law Firms").
+Envoy is pleased to provide you with this information, which was prepared in collaboration with Frank J. Fogelbach, who is a Supervising Attorney at Corporate Immigration Partners (CIP), one of the two independent U.S. law firms Envoy exclusively works with on the Envoy Platform (the “U.S. Law Firms”).